rajendradanve/spicy-dhabha/README.md

 ## Features
 -   Existing Features
     -   Responsive Design
-    -   Able to send book table request and contact reasturant via filling data in the form.
+    -   Able to send book table request and contact restaurant via filling data in the form.

 -   Features for next updated
     -   Take Away Menu Selection and possibility to order through form checkin and generating checkout list.